Last Updated on 25/04/2023 by iEat&Eat Team

 People’s favourite side dishes mention their own made dough fritters, a healthy serving of Cai Xin and Spicy Pork Belly.

 Song Fa also serves retail products so you can enjoy the best of Song Fa flavours at home.
 You can purchase their King’s Garden Tea, Braised Spices, Bak Kut Teh Spices, and even their King’s Garden Ale.
-Make sure you don’t miss out on their merchandise as well since they have wooden coasters, acrylic magnets, pins and keychains.
+Ensure you don’t miss out on their merchandise as well since they have wooden coasters, acrylic magnets, pins and keychains.

 Aside from ordering directly from their website, you can also place your orders for Song Fa on GrabFood, FoodPanda and Deliveroo.